MicrosoftDocs/windows-dev-docs/hub/powertoys/file-explorer.md

 ## Preview Pane previewers

 Preview Pane is an existing feature in the Windows File Explorer which allows you to see a preview of the file's contents in the view's reading pane.
-PowerToys adds multiple extensions: Markdown, SVG, PDF, and G-code.
+PowerToys adds multiple extensions: Markdown, SVG, PDF, G-code and QOI.
 In addition to those, PowerToys also adds support for source code files for more than 150 file extensions.

 Preview Pane supports: